mykelangelo/exctractor/README.md

 # To download result as a file:
 - in Postman use "Save response to file" option
 - in curl use -o flag followed by filename

+# Test coverage: 96% of all lines of code
+(integration and unit tests cover all business logic)